unibg-seclab/unibg-seclab.github.io/content/people/matthew/index.md

   website: https://matthewrossi.github.io
 ---

-Matthew Rossi is a PhD student at Università degli Studi di Bergamo.
-His work focuses on mobile systems security, policy management and privacy in data market scenarios.
+Matthew Rossi is a post-doctoral researcher at Università degli Studi di Bergamo.
+His work focuses on mobile & cloud security, privacy of outsourced data, and policy management.
 He loves to solve problems and engage with projects that require him to learn new things.